fadein/take/README.md

 ## Installation

 This program is written in [Chicken Scheme](https://www.call-cc.org/) and can be installed with `chicken-install`.
-Open a shell in this repository and run
+Open a shell in this repository and run:

 ```bash
 chicken-install